b1naryth1ef/disco/docs/bot_tutorial/building_block_commands.md

 Lets create a tag system, that can either store a tag if you'd use it like this: `!tag name value` or retrieve a tag if you'd use it like this: `!tag name`

 We'll need 2 arguments.
 A name argument that's required, and an optional value argument.
 Inside the command we'll check if a `value` is provided.
 If there is, we'll store the tag.
 Otherwise, we'll try to retrieve the previously set value for that tag and return it.
-For the sake of this example, we'll asume that the `tags` dict gets stored somewhere so it doesn't get removed after a restart.
+For the sake of this example, we'll assume that the `tags` dict gets stored somewhere so it doesn't get removed after a restart.
 ```py
 tags = {}